Akillis Story

 would start us delving into the history of the breed with her fascinating behavior.
 A

 beautiful rough coat, she won our hearts with her loving devotion to the goats.
-Akilli, whose name means "intelligent," is a fabulous working dog.
+Akilli, whose name means "intelligent," was a fabulous working dog.
 She

-lives, sleeps, and eats with the goats.
-Sometimes she has the privilege of overseeing the
+lived, slept, and ate with the goats.
+Sometimes she had the privilege of overseeing the

-birth of kid goats in the pasture, and takes care of eating the afterbirth so the coyotes
+birth of kid goats in the pasture, and took care of eating the afterbirth so the coyotes

-wont be attracted.
-When coyotes do come around, she never lets them outrun her.
+wouldnt be attracted.
+When coyotes did come around, she never let them outrun her.

 |